What do you do when you get divorced, and when your ex gets married quickly? That’s what happened to this reader:

 Advice for when your ex gets married quickly:

 My ex husband got married four years after our divorce.
-I wouldn’t say that’s “quickly,”and she wasn’t the reason he left.
-He met her way after the divorce.
+I wouldn’t say that’s “quickly,”and she wasn’t the reason we got divorced.
+He met her after the divorce.
 That said, here’s why it hurt like hell when he got married.

 1. When your ex gets married quickly, it makes you feel like you are very very alone and he or she is blissfully happy.